Riz-Kler/PainterDecorator/README.md

 The only assumption that is made is that as it is a mathematical problem then only numerical values will be accepted.

+An aditional feature could include adding a wallpaper calculator for the ceiling.